Edit

 Introduction to collections

 A GeoCatalog allows you to create collections to store and organize geospatial datasets on Azure.
-A STAC collection is used to describe a group of STAC Items that share properties and metadata, such as a common geographic area or sensor.
-Refer to the STAC collection Spec to learn more about the STAC collection concept.
+Use a STAC collection to describe a group of STAC Items that share properties and metadata, such as a common geographic area or sensor.
+For more information about the STAC collection concept, see STAC collection Spec.

 Collection definition